 As shown in the charts below of body mass index, waist:height ratio and waking glucose, lower is not always better.
 However, due to the constant availability of hyperpalatable nutrient-poor processed foods, most of us are well on the higher side of optimal.

-Flatline CGM envy… Why are still chasing the wrong numbers?
+Flatline CGM envy… Why are we still chasing the wrong numbers?

 A few years ago it was ketone envy.
 Now it’s flatline CGM envy.

-CGM technology is a Godsend for people (like my wife) who have Type 1 Daibetes and need to constantly keep an eye on their blood sugars.
+CGM technology is a Godsend for people (like my wife) who have Type 1 Diabetes and need to keep an eye on their blood sugars constantly.
 But, while everyone wants the latest gadget, for most people, more data is not better.

 If you already have a CGM (or are considering purchasing one), you may be interested in checking out How to lose weight using a continuous glucose monitor (CGM).